Cortisone Shots in the Knee – Do They Really Work?

 How much will cortisone injections help my knee pain?

-Like any treatment, corticosteroid injections don’t work for all patients, and when they are effective results vary.
+Like any treatment, corticosteroid injections don’t work for all patients, and when they are effective – results vary.
 Just 40% of patients report feeling better after receiving cortisone shots for knee arthritis.
-Those responding well to the treatment appear to receive a minimal benefit.
+Further, those responding well to the treatment appear to receive a minimal benefit.
 The effectiveness of cortisone shots is often judged relative to placebo saline injections which contain no actual medicinal ingredients.
 One month after undergoing treatment, those who received cortisone injections report feeling slightly better than those who received the placebo – an average difference of 1 on a 10 point scale (figure 2).5 Better – yes, but only slightly so.
 You will have to weigh this benefit against the possible side-effects and long term consequences associated with the treatment.